structix-cli/structix/docs/docs/cli-commands/ops/exec/kubectl.md

 ## Arguments

--   `args`: The arguments to pass to the `kubectl` command.
-This can include any valid `kubectl` subcommand and its options.
+-   `args`: The arguments to pass to the kubectl command.
+This can include any valid kubectl subcommands and their options.

 ## Options